 Silicone and metal molds can be placed in the oven, freezer or left at room temperature.
 These versatile molds allow chefs to create tiny, but treasured, treats for customers.
 Silicone molds are non-stick and very easy to clean.

-(Cool Tip!
-Freeze your candies before dipping them in to the hot dipping chocolate.
-This will prevent the candies from melting into the chocolate, thus keeping the mixture pure and ready for the next batch of candies.)
+Cool Tip!
+Freeze your candies before dipping them into hot dipping chocolate.
+This will prevent the candies from melting, thus keeping the mixture pure and ready for the next batch.